corda/corda/docs/source/tutorial-contract.rst

                   // Redemption of the paper requires movement of on-ledger cash. val input = inputs.single()
                   val received = tx.outputs.sumCashBy(input.owner)
-                  val time = timestamp?.after ?: throw IllegalArgumentException("Redemptions must be timestamped")
+                  val time = timeWindow?.fromTime ?: throw IllegalArgumentException("Redemptions must be timestamped")
                   requireThat {
-                      "the paper must have matured" using (time >= input.maturityDate) "the received amount equals the face value" using (received == input.faceValue) "the paper must be destroyed" using outputs.isEmpty() "the transaction is signed by the owner of the CP" using (input.owner in command.signers) }
+                      "the paper must have matured" using (time >= input.maturityDate) "the received amount equals the face value" using (received == input.faceValue) "the paper must be destroyed" using outputs.isEmpty() "the transaction is signed by the owner of the CP" using (input.owner.owningKey in command.signers) }
               }

               is Commands.Issue -> {
                   val output = outputs.single()
-                  val time = timestamp?.before ?: throw IllegalArgumentException("Issuances must be timestamped")
+                  val time = timeWindow?.untilTime ?: throw IllegalArgumentException("Issuances must be timestamped")
                   requireThat {
                       // Don't allow people to issue commercial paper under other entities identities.
                       "output states are issued by a command signer" using (output.issuance.party.owningKey in command.signers)